First Congregational Church in Thetford, on Thetford Hill

 We declare ourselves to be an Open and Affirming congregation, welcoming and accepting into full membership and participation people of every race, nationality, age, gender, marital status, sexual orientation, physical or mental ability, and economic status.
 We honor the worth and dignity of all people.
 We affirm all relationships founded on the principles of God’s love and justice.

 We acknowledge that the Christian church has often excluded people based on their sexual orientation.
 We believe such discrimination to be incompatible with the gospel of Jesus Christ.
-We pledge to work to end oppression and discrimination whenever we encounter them, and, guided and empowered by the Holy Spirit, to help create the blessed community of God’s realm.
+We pledge to work to end oppression and discrimination whenever we encounter it, and, guided and empowered by the Holy Spirit, to help create the blessed community of God’s realm.

 Our Recent History